AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

   some students' assignments are already unmarked, while some are missing the assignment
   * 3e1.
 EduBook informs the tutor that no assignments were unmarked, and reports how many students' assignments were already unmarked and how many did not exist.

   Use case ends.

+**Use case: UC8** - Label a student.

+**MSS**

+1. User request to label a student.
+2. EduBook checks whether the target is a single student or a class.
+3. EduBook adds a label to the student or to every student in the class.
+4. EduBook informs the tutor that the student was successfully labeled, or for a class, how many students were labeled and how many were skipped.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 2a.
+Target does not exist
+    * 2a1.
+EduBook informs the tutor that the student or class does not exist.

+  Use case ends.

+* 3a.
+Student already has a label
+    * 3a1.
+EduBook informs the tutor that the student already has a label.

+  Use case ends.

+* 3b.
+Every student in the class has a label
+    * 3b1.
+EduBook informs the tutor that every student in the class has a label.

+  Use case ends.

+**Use case: UC9** - Unlabel a student.

+**MSS**

+1. User request to unlabel a student.
+2. EduBook checks whether the target is a single student or a class.
+3. EduBook removes the label from the specified student or from every student in the class.
+4. EduBook informs the tutor that the student was successfully unlabeled, or for a class, how many students were unlabeled and how many were skipped.

+   Use case ends.

+**Extensions**

+* 1a.
+One or more details are missing or invalid
+    * 1a1.
+EduBook informs the tutor of the invalid input(s).

+  Use case ends.

+* 2a.
+Target does not exist
+    * 2a1.
+EduBook informs the tutor that the student or class does not exist.

+  Use case ends.

+* 3a.
+Student does not have a label
+    * 3a1.
+EduBook informs the tutor that the student does not have a label.

+  Use case ends.

+* 3b.
+Every student in the class does not have a label
+    * 3b1.
+EduBook informs the tutor that every student in the class does not have a label.

+  Use case ends.